ghostfreeman/volcanolairwebsigh/content/jobs/animator.md

 ## Interested?

-Apply to this position on Indeed, or email your resume and links to your portfolio and reels to `careers at volcanolair dot co`.
+Apply to this position on Indeed, or email your resume and links to your portfolio/reels to `careers at volcanolair dot co`.
 If you are emailing us, include the position in your email title.

 *Volcano Lair is an equal opportunity employer.
 All employment decisions are made without regard to race, color, national origin, ancestry, sex, gender, gender identity or expression, sexual orientation, age, genetic information, religion, disability, medical condition, pregnancy, marital status, family status, veteran status, or any other characteristic protected by law.
 Volcano Lair also makes workplace accommodations for qualified individuals with disabilities as required by applicable law.*